The affine LIBOR models: Introduction

 In order to overcome this natural intractability, forward price models have been considered, where the tractability with respect to other forward measures is pertained when changing the measure.
 Hence, modeling forward prices $F(\cdot,T_{k-1},T_{k})=1+\delta L(\cdot,T_k)$ produces a very tractable model class.
 However negative LIBOR rates can occur with positive probability, which contradicts any economic intuition.

-In this work we propose a new approach to modeling LIBOR rates based on affine processes.
-The approach follows the footsteps of the forward price model, however, we are able to circumvent the drawback of traditional forward price models: in our approach LIBOR rates are almost surely non-negative.
-Moreover, semi-analytic valuation formulas -- using Fourier transforms -- for caplets and swaptions, or any other multi-LIBOR payoff can be derived, hence the calibration and evaluation of those models is fairly simple.
-In fact, the model remains analytically tractable with respect to all possible forward measures which can be chosen.
+In this work, we propose a new approach to modeling LIBOR rates based on affine processes.
+The approach follows the footsteps of forward price models, however, we are able to circumvent their drawback: in our approach LIBOR rates are almost surely non-negative.
+Moreover, the model remains analytically tractable with respect to all possible forward measures, hence the calibration and evaluation of derivatives is fairly simple.
+In fact, this is the first LIBOR model where the following are satisfied simultaneously: \begin{itemize} \item \lib rates are non-negative; \item caps and swaptions can be priced easily using Fourier methods, for several affine factor processes; \item closed-form valuation formulas for caps \textit{and} swaptions are derived for the CIR process, in 1- and 2-factor models. \end{itemize}

 A particular feature of our approach is that the factor process is a time-homogenous Markov process when we consider the model with respect to the terminal measure $\P_{T_N}$.
 With respect to forward measures the factor processes will show time-inhomogeneities due to the nature of the change of measure.
 When we compare our approach to an affine factor setting within the HJM-methodology, we observe that in both cases one can choose -- with respect to the spot measure in the HJM setting or with respect to the terminal measure in our setting -- a time-homogeneous factor process. \lib rates have in both cases a typical dependence on time-to-maturity $ T_N -t $.